 Where do you see the company going in the next 5 years?

-Our core is software development and we’ve successfully developed many different programmes over the years and this, along with being a Microsoft Gold Partner, is our focus.
+Through our software development, we’ve successfully developed many different programmes over the years and this, along with being a Microsoft Gold Partner, is our focus.

 Our most recent developments have been a specialist Legionella software programme – Custodian.
 In fact one of the lead developers on the project lost his grandfather to legionella – in a past time where there was less knowledge and no testing.
 That’s why this software is so critical.
 It ensures those testing don’t miss important aspects of the testing.
 Being cloud based it means the engineers can record all issues on the move.
 Another new software development is ACUTEC Attendance.
 This is a step on from the tradition clocking in system.
 There was a time where this was more about the hours worked, but in some of the large factories we have it’s a critical piece of people safety – if there is a fire or other major incident on site, the emergency services accurately know who is and isn’t in the building.
 The innovative aspect of ACUTEC Attendance is that it’s based on either iris or fingerprint scanning – so a colleague can’t ‘clock in’ someone else!